chenyxuan/acmdb20-517030910397/Lab 1-SimpleDB/README.md

 **Due: Fri, April 10th, 12:55 PM**

+**Note** : TA has upload a new `TupleTest.java` file (which is in this folder).
+Please replace the old one and use this for self-verification.

 ##  1. Implementation Hints

 For this lab, you will focus on implementing the core modules required to access stored data on disk.
 Before beginning to write code, we **strongly encourage** you to read through this entire document to get a feel for the high-level design of SimpleDB.